gabrielnogueira/my-awesome-movie-theater-discover/README.md

 This is a practical activity proposed by [Rockstar Coders](https://www.rockstarcoders.com) as a challenge in their selection process.

-The challenge is create a simple page to browser through movies using themoviedb public api.
+The challenge is create a simple page to browse through movies using themoviedb public api.

 The tech stack premisses of this challenge are:

   * create-react-app
   * react 16.8

-Any framework/libs of this techs are permitted.
+Any framework/libs of this techs are allowed.

-I choose:
+I choosed:

   * ChakraUI for react components;
   * axios for handling api requests;